Problem

 })

-so why didn't we run the tracking code like mixpanel.track on the client side?
+So why not execute tracking code like mixpanel.track on the client side?

-• data integrity: when sending events directly from the client, users may miss events due to browser settings (e.g. ad blockers) or network issues. running server-side reduces these external factors and allows for more reliable data collection.
+- Data Integrity: When sending events directly from the client, events may be missed due to user browser settings (e.g., ad blockers) or network issues.
+Executing on the server side reduces these external factors and enables more reliable data collection.

-• integration with business logic: when tracking events are closely related to server-side logic (e.g., payment processing, user authentication, etc.), it is more natural and efficient to handle them directly on the server. for example, if you want to record an event after a payment is completed, it makes sense to check if the payment was successful on the server and then track it.
+- Integration with Business Logic: When tracking events are closely related to server-side logic (e.g., payment processing, user authentication), it's more natural and efficient to handle them directly on the server.
+For example, to record an event after payment completion, it's appropriate to check payment success on the server and then track it.